ak23bar/Embedded-Systems/README.md

 # ECE 266: Embedded Systems

-This repository contains all major lab assignments and the final project completed for Embedded Systems.
+This repository contains all major lab assignments as well as my final project completed for Embedded Systems.
 The course focused on mixed C and ARM assembly programming for microcontrollers, embedded design principles, hardware-software interaction, and peripheral interfacing.
 Labs were primarily conducted using a Tiva C microcontroller and CCS.

 ---